Principal bundles under reductive groups: Principal bundles

-Let $P$ be a principal $(H,G)$\nd bundle, $u:G \to G'$ be a morphism of affine groups schemes over $S$, $P'$ be a principal $G'$\nd bundle over $X$, and $q:P \to P'$ be a morphism over $X$ compatible with $u$.
-Then by Lemma~\ref{l:Hpush} there is a unique structure of $H$\nd scheme on $P'$ such that $P'$ is a principal $(H,G)$\nd bundle and $q$ is a morphism of $H$\nd schemes.
-We say that the principal $(H,G)$\nd bundle $P'$ is the push forward of $P$ along $u$.
+We have push forward of principal $(H,G)$\nd bundles along a morphism $G \to G'$ of affine group schemes over $S$, defined by push forward of $(H,G \times_S X)$\nd torsors.
 Using push forward we define a functor $H^1_H(X,-)$ on affine group schemes over $S$, which factors through affine group schemes over $S$ up to conjugacy.

-To a short exact sequence of affine group schemes over $S$ there is associated functorially an exact cohomology sequence of pointed sets.
+Let $\sV$ be a vector bundle over $X$ of constant rank $n$.
+Arguing locally over $X$ shows that the scheme

+over $X$ with points above $x$ the isomorphisms from $(\sO_X^n)_x$ to $\sV_x$ exists, and is a principal $GL_n$\nd bundle over $X$ for the action by composition.
+If $\sV$ is a representation of $H$, then $\underline{\Iso}_X(\sO_X^n,\sV)$ is a principal $(H,GL_n)$\nd bundle.
+We thus obtain a functor $\underline{\Iso}_X(\sO_X^n,-)$, compatible with pullback, from the category of representations of rank $n$ of $H$ and isomorphisms between them to the category of principal $(H,GL_n)$\nd bundles.
+It is a equivalence: for full faithfulness reduce to the case $H = X$ and then to the case of trivial vector bundles, and for essentially surjectivity reduce by Lemma~\ref{l:prereppull} to the case of a trivial underlying $GL_n$\nd bundle.
+Thus we have a bijection from the set of isomorphism classes of representations of $H$ of rank $n$ to